Classic, simple, silky, and luscious Creme Brulee couldn’t be any easier with this Instant Pot Creme Brulee recipe.

 SERVE: You can keep the finished dessert at room temperature for up to 90 minutes.

-STORE: It’s best to store the dessert in the refrigerator before it gets its brûléed topping.
+STORE: It’s best to store this Instant Pot Creme Brulee in the refrigerator before it gets its brûléed topping.
 It will keep for about 4-5 days while covered in the refrigerator when stored this way.

 FREEZE: If you choose to freeze this dessert, you must do so BEFORE it gets its brûléed topping.
 Once it has chilled, cover the desserts tightly with 2 layers of plastic wrap and 1 layer of foil.
 Then, freeze for up to a month.
 Thaw the dessert in the refrigerator overnight and then add the sugar and torch the top.